Josh181220/joshsalvador/README.md

 <div align="center">

 <h1>Hi there! 👋</h1>
 I'm **Josh** from the Philippines, a passionate Data Analyst with a deep love for Data Visualization.
 I enjoy turning complex data into meaningful insights and using creativity to tell compelling data-driven stories.
+I'm always excited to learn new things, collaborate on interesting projects, and contribute to the data community.
+Let's connect and explore the power of data together!